 National Museum of Finland

-Welcome to one of the most important national museums in the country while itself is an iconic landmark in the Helsinki city center.
+Welcome to one of the most important national museums in the country which itself is an iconic landmark in the Helsinki city center.
 The museum presents a rich demonstration of Finnish history from the ancient times in the Stone Age to the present day.

 The museum is divided into 6 parts.
 In particular, the Story of Finland and Prehistory are some of the most interesting showcases as they take visitors on a journey about the development of Finland.
 The third part of the permanent exhibition is newly opened and focuses on the history of Finland from the Middle Ages up until the country’s first steps towards independence.